web3-security-class/web3-security-class.github.io/index.md

 - Mathematical foundations: maturity to read and understand research papers.

 #### Format
-- *Lectures* will include technical details about standard program analysis techniques and their applications to smart contracts.
+- *Lectures* will include technical details about various program analysis techniques and their applications to smart contracts.
 - *Assignments* will be of one of the following types:
 	- Develop, debug, test, and deploy smart contracts.
 	- Manually expose various types of vulnerabilities in example smart contracts.